 During typical survey years all new participating volunteers attend a pre-survey training to practice proper survey methods, fish identification, and measurement techniques with qualified trainers having previous direct experience.
 Volunteers are taught to employ skills to reduce the probability of double-counting fish as well as how to safely navigate hazards present in the river.
-Due to COVID - 19 concerns, no training was coordinated for the 2020 volunteer survey.
-Instead, only volunteers who had participated in the 2018 and/or 2019 event, had background on fish ID and survey techniques, were residents of Humboldt or Del Norte County, and could provide their own equipment, were invited to participate in the 2020 event.
+Due to COVID - 19 concerns, we limited the number of participants in 2021 and therefore had a smaller survey effort than prior to the pandemic.
+While the majority of the volunteers had participated in the event during recent years, a small training was held for new participants and returning individuals interested in practicing fish ID and survey technique.
 Protocols and training materials were shared with all participants prior to the event to ensure uniform data collection and survey technique.